On the Modelling of Impulse Control with Random Effects for Continuous Markov Processes: Introduction

 The focus of all the impulse control papers we reviewed is on describing the controlled process and then analyzing problems of interest.
-Those papers which detail the construction provide a model for the process, based on having a Markov or strong Markov process for the evolution between interventions, but they do not address whether the resulting process is Markov or strong Markov.
+Those papers which detail the construction provide a model for the process, based on having a Markov or strong Markov process for the evolution between interventions, but they do not address whether the resulting controlled process is Markov or strong Markov.
 It is somewhat obvious that a general result is not possible for {\em all}\/ policies since the admissible policies only require the intervention times to be stopping times and the intervention amounts to be measurable with respect to the associated stopped $\sigma$-algebras.
 For example, the decision maker could define a policy that only depends on the initial position of the process.
 The resulting controlled process cannot be Markov since the information about the initial position is not included in the $\sigma$-algebra generated by the state of the process at or just prior to an intervention time.
-We identify a subclass of policies for which the resulting process is Markov.
+We identify a subclass of ``stationary'' policies for which the coordinate process, its natural filtration and the resulting family of measures forms a Markov family.
+As pointed out to the authors by one of the referees, having a Markov family facilitates, for instance, the verification of a transversality condition for infinite-horizon or ergodic functionals of the resulting time-homogeneous controlled processes.

 The paper is organized as follows.
-Section 2 describes the fundamentals of the underlying Markov process, the distributions determined by the interventions which select the new states to which the process moves and defines the class of admissible nominal impulse policies.
-Given such an admissible policy, the existence and uniqueness of the corresponding measure on the countable product of spaces is proven in Section 3 and this is used as indicated above to obtain the measure on the space of \cadlag paths.
-Section 4 defines a subclass of policies under which the resulting controlled process is Markov.
+Section \ref{math-model} describes the fundamentals of the underlying Markov process, the distributions determined by the interventions which select the new states to which the process moves and defines the class of admissible nominal impulse policies.
+Given such an admissible policy, the existence and uniqueness of the corresponding measure on the countable product of spaces is proven in Section \ref{sect-existence} and this is used as indicated above to obtain the measure on the space of trajectories.
+Sufficient conditions on a policy for independence and identically distributed cycles are briefly presented in Section \ref{sect-ind-cycles} while the subclass of stationary Markov policies resulting in a Markov family is covered in Section \ref{sect-Markov}.
+The paper concludes with Section \ref{sect-example} by showing that the $(s,S)$ ordering policy of inventory management results in the controlled process being Markov and having iid cycles.